pynashorg/pynashorg.github.com/_posts/2013-03-06-timing-and-profiling.md

         list(x for x in xrange(x))
         tuple(x for x in xrange(x))

 Import the function and profile it line by line with `%lprun`.
+Functions to profile this way must be passed by name with `-f`.

     In [14]: from foo import foo